Spivak, C. D. (Charles D.), 1861-1927

 Found in 129 Collections and/or Records:

-Overview Typed letter from C.D.
+Overview Letter from C.D.
 Spivak to H. Schwatt.
-Spivak informs Schwatt that he wrote to H. Aaronson, J. Meyerowitz, and I. Schwartz about their termination from the sanatorium will take place on December 25th.
+Spivak tells Schwatt that he has written to H. Aaronson, J. Meyerowitz, and I. Schwartz about the fact that they were recommended for discharge from the sanatorium on November 24, 1911.
+Their discharge date is December 25, 1911.

 Overview Letter from C.D.
 Spivak to H. Weiner.
 Spivak tells Weiner that his stay at the sanatorium will terminate three months after his date of admission, which was June 12th, 1909.
 Spivak asks Weiner to keep JCRS up to date about his health outside of the sanatorium.